-Rental Rules in Orihuela Costa – 2026
+Rental Rules at Orihuela Costa – 2026

 📅 1.
-What changes from 2026
+What changes from 2026 onwards

 • Systematic verification of the tourist licence or seasonal rental regime.